SAP/ui5-typescript/README.md

 * However, when those issues are clearly coming from missing or wrong API documentation within OpenUI5, they can be [reported as OpenUI5 issues](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md#report-an-issue).
 However, not all typing constructs of TypeScript can be expressed as JSDoc and converted to TypeScript by our generator (e.g. adding generics), so this should be mainly done for straightforward cases.

-### What is the Future Roadmap for TypeScript in UI5?
+### What is the future roadmap for TypeScript in UI5?
 The current focus is on working on the unfinished corners, like providing better support and guidance for topics like testing, but also on an overall improvement of the TypeScript usage experience, so we are reacting on feedback and issue reports.

 ## Other Resources

 * The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=5jfHNKQ48w8)) explains and demonstrates the overall approach for TypeScript and UI5
-* Blog post from Volker Buzek: [How to debug a CAP app with UI5 TypeScript UI component with VS Code](https://blogs.sap.com/2021/11/16/debug-a-cap-app-with-ui5-typescript-ui-component-with-vs-code/)
+* Blog post by Volker Buzek: [How to debug a CAP app with UI5 TypeScript UI component with VS Code](https://blogs.sap.com/2021/11/16/debug-a-cap-app-with-ui5-typescript-ui-component-with-vs-code/)
-* Blog post series "My first experience with TypeScript in UI5" from Wouter Lemaire:
+* Blog post series "My first experience with TypeScript in UI5" by Wouter Lemaire:
     * [Introduction](https://blogs.sap.com/2021/11/19/my-first-experience-with-typescript-in-ui5-introduction/)
 	* [Project Setup](https://blogs.sap.com/2021/11/23/my-first-experience-with-typescript-in-ui5-prepare-ts-project/)
 	* [Adding a Base Controller](https://blogs.sap.com/2021/11/25/my-first-experience-with-typescript-in-ui5-basecontroller/)
 	* [ODataModel Service Wrapper](https://blogs.sap.com/2021/11/30/my-first-experience-with-typescript-in-ui5-odatamodel-service-wrapper/)
 	* [Using Classes and State/Model Manager](https://blogs.sap.com/2021/12/07/my-first-experience-with-typescript-in-ui5-classes-and-state-model-manager/)
 	* [Final Part](https://blogs.sap.com/2021/12/08/my-first-experience-with-typescript-in-ui5-final/)
+* Blog post by Lena Hammerer: [Full Stack TypeScript App for Cloud Foundry – Sample Repository](https://blogs.sap.com/2021/12/09/full-stack-typescript-app-for-cloud-foundry-sample-repository/), including a complete [sample app on GitHub](https://github.com/SAP-samples/btp-full-stack-typescript-app), which uses the SAP Cloud Application Programming Model (CAP) for Node.js.
 ## Status

 The type definitions provided for UI5 are in an experimental **_Beta State_**.
 Significant changes are likely to occur, including potential **breaking changes**.